mov-78/is.js/README.md

 #### is.number( value )

-Checks whether given value is a Number.
+Checks whether given value is a number.

 ```js
 is.number( 0 ) // true